KDevZilla/ArticlesPublic/Sharpword.md

 I will be more than happy if you use this code,
 but I also hope you discover a more effective technique if you need to flip an image in your application.

+## Point of Interest
+One of the problem to develop this project is
+It requires you to test with the actual Wordle to learn the requirment and you are allowed to play it 1 time per day and when you try to test the specific case for example
+the case that consists of a duplicate alphabet but you cannot choose the world you need to test.

 ### Reference code
 ToggleCheckbox original code
 https://stackoverflow.com/questions/38431674/toggle-switch-control-in-windows-forms